christophknabe/akka-crawl/README.md

 Then it starts the `CrawlerManager` by sending him a `ScanPage` message for the start URI.
 The `CrawlerManager` tries to get each page by a `Crawler` actor-per-request, lets it scan for URIs and send himself further `ScanPage` messages.
 Each successfully scanned page gets registered by the `CrawlerManager` actor into its `archive`.
-On message `PrintFinalStatistics` it will do so immediately and terminate the actor system.
+On message `PrintFinalStatistics` it will halt to scan pages, print a final statistics, and terminate the actor system.
-The priority of `PrintFinalStatistics` over other message types is achieved by an `UnboundedControlAwareMailbox` for the manager actor.
+The priority of the `PrintFinalStatistics` message over `ScanPage` message types is achieved by an `UnboundedControlAwareMailbox` for the manager actor.

 A Reactive Stream is used when scanning a web page, as the page could be very long.
 This occurs in method `Crawler.receive` in the first `case` branch by `entity.dataBytes`.